 Search strategy

 A literature review was conducted in February 2019 through MEDLINE databases (via PubMed) and Google Scholar to find studies pertaining to OLTs, DNMs, IS regimens and the clinical operational tolerance (COT) threshold.
 Articles published in languages other than English were excluded.
-All texts were full text accessed.
-Multiple keywords were used: “de novo tumor”, “adult”, “pediatric”, “liver transplantation”, “malignancy”, “review”, “operational tolerance”.
+All texts were full text accessible.
+Multiple keywords were used: “de novo tumor”, “adult”, “pediatric”, “liver transplantation”, “malignancy”, “review” and “operational tolerance”.
 The combination of words was used to maximize the results and achieve the highest possibility of articles related to the field of the present review.
-A flow chart of the articles selection is provided in Figure 1.
+A flow chart of the article selection is provided in Figure 1.

 Inclusion and exclusion criteria

-Studies published on journals describing DNMs and risk factors for their development were searched for both adult and pediatric OLT recipients, including experiences from article bibliographies.
-Records on post-transplant lymphoproliferative diseases (PTLDs), skin, head, neck, breast, lung, prostate, kidney, colorectal and other DNMs were collected and discussed from systematic reviews, randomized clinical trials, observational and case-control studies.
+Studies published in journals describing DNMs and risk factors for their development were searched for both adult and pediatric OLT recipients including experiences from article bibliographies.
+Records on post-transplant lymphoproliferative diseases (PTLDs), skin, head, neck, breast, lung, prostate, kidney, colorectal and other DNMs were collected and discussed from systematic reviews, randomized clinical trials, observational studies and case-control studies.
 IS regimens included calcineurin inhibitors (CNIs), corticosteroids, azathioprine, mammalian target of rapamycin inhibitors (mTORi) and antibody-mediated induction therapies.
 No time limits were applied to provide the closest results to the effective impact of DNMs on OLT patients.
 Non-English articles and cohorts of patients who underwent allografts other than liver were excluded from this review.

 Data extraction

-Information extracted from each selected article was: First author name, year of publication, number of patients, follow-up period, characteristics of the detected malignancies, number of tolerant patients, study outcomes.
+Information extracted from each selected article was first author name, year of publication, number of patients, follow-up period, characteristics of the detected malignancies, number of tolerant patients and study outcomes.

 RESULTS